dylanlott/vedh/docs/contextlog.md

 There's no way this is going to scale without a better way of querying the boardstate.
 There should probably be a Board and a Game store in VueX, with mutations and actions for both, and they should each have a connection to User models.

-*Tasks*
+Todo:

 > Completed in November 2020

 - [x] Add initial setup for state management
 - [x] Factor out the rest of the gql queries

-### 12 Dec 2020
+## 12 Dec 2020

 - Will eventually need a stronger support for combining two structs of different types for GraphQL.
-Something like https://play.golang.org/p/UBCq0waIEe should eventually be used.
+Something like <https://play.golang.org/p/UBCq0waIEe> should eventually be used.
 - Opponent boardstate loading was broken at some point, so I need to fix that.
 - Game updates should be separated more cleanly from Board updates
 - Game updates should be made more granular.

-### 21 Dec 2020
+## 21 Dec 2020

 When I query for a game, there's no associated boardstate.
 Need to make sure that boardstates are accessible by GameID as well.

 Figured out that the `subscribeToMore` method in the `game()` apollo query in Board.vue was clobbering the PlayerIDs state of the subsequent `Game` query requests, meaning that all of those queries had `[]` set as their PlayerIDs, causing a whole bunch of issues.

 I fixed that, but now I need to make it so that the `game()` query in Board.vue properly fetches the game's PlayerIDs array and queries based on that.
 Right now, we have a chicken and the egg problem where the Board.vue tries to subscribe to the Game object but can't because the PlayerIDs haven't loaded yet.
 Maybe turning this into a method that we call in `created()` lifecycle hook would fix the problem?